8th PATIENT CENTRICITY & COLLABORATION WORLD CONGRESS 2026 EUROPE

 GAIN LATEST INSIGHTS ON:

-- What does patient centricity mean for the pharmaceutical and life science industry?
+- Critical topics regarding patient centricity within the pharmaceutical and life sciences industry.

-- Why does the industry need to be a part of the patient-centric movement?
+- Why it’s imperative for our industry to fully embrace the patient-centric movement?

-- Patient-centric initiatives that have a tremendous impact
+- Patient-centric initiatives that have already demonstrated a significant impact.

-- Successful strategies and best practices to successfully manage patient-centricity in healthcare
+- Successful strategies and best practices for managing patient centricity in healthcare.

-- Evolving challenges and key considerations in the ethical and compliant use of relevant data
+discovery process. - Evolving challenges and key considerations in the ethical and compliant use of relevant data, and the potential value of providing access to this data to all stakeholders.

-- How to maintain mutually beneficial ongoing partnerships between the patients and industry?
+- How we can maintain mutually beneficial ongoing partnerships between patients and the industry.
+Overcoming the challenges in making clinical trials and drug development more patient-centered.

 Co-located with the Decentralized & Hybrid Trials 2026 Europe